maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

     {@q^n = a^n*(cos(p*%i*%pi)+%i*sin(p*%i*%pi))@}

 Notice, we probably don't want to evaluate `a^n` here as it isn't likely to be "simpler".
-It is up to the teacher, but putting the answer in the answer note helps if students come and ask you for the answer to their version of the question...
+It is up to the teacher, but putting the answer in the answer note helps if students come and ask you for the answer to their variant of the question...

 ## Multi-part question ##